active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 6.6 (July 15, 2011) =
+* New Module: SEO Ultimate Widgets
+* Feature: The new "Footer Links" widget lets you display your Deeplink Juggernaut Footer Links in a widgetized footer or sidebar
+* Feature: The new "Siloed Categories" widget lets you create a navigation section that's siloed around a taxonomy of your choosing

 = Version 6.5.2 (July 13, 2011) =
 * Bugfix: Restored access to the "Global" tab of Meta Robot Tags Editor (broke in 6.4)